lukeachristenson/reversi/README.md

       strategies.

-For example, to play a game of Reversi with a human player as the first player and a greedy strategy as the second, run the following command:
+For example, to play a game of Reversi with a human player as the first player and a greedy strategy as the second, run the following command in the project directory:
 ```bash
 java -jar reversi.jar h g
 ```